 Biodiversity conservation in a changing climate

 Climate change is affecting species and their habitats in ways that alter how we think about conservation.
-I conduct research that helps uncover the diverse ways wildlife respond to climate change and how we can manage lands to mitigate negative impacts.
-To do this, I use models that link variation in wildlife population processes (e.g., colonization or extinction dynamics) to environmental conditions under future climate scenarios.
+We conduct research that helps uncover the diverse ways wildlife respond to climate change and how we can manage lands to mitigate negative impacts.
+To do this, we use models that link variation in wildlife population processes (e.g., colonization or extinction dynamics) to environmental conditions under future climate scenarios.
 Of particular interest is uncovering interactions between effects of climate and land cover on population processes.

 Jones, G. M., R. J. Gutiérrez, D. J. Tempel, B. Zuckerberg, M. Z. Peery (2016) Using dynamic occupancy models to inform climate change adaptation strategies for California spotted owls.
 Journal of Applied Ecology 53: 895-905.